rickysoro/rickysoro/README.md

-- :boy: I'm Riccardo and I'm 30, from Sardinia, Italy
+- :boy: I'm Riccardo, 30, from Sardinia, Italy
 - 🌱 I’m currently learning to be a programmer
 - 💬 Ask me about coding, sports, music, books, movies, politics and sociology
 - 📫 How to reach me: ricky.soro@gmail.com